 - Sew a reinforcing seam around the outer edges of the quilt, right next to the original curved seam lines.

-- Wash the quilt as directed in Rag Quilt General Instructions.
+- Wash the quilt.
 Clip loose threads and wash again for fluffier rag seams.
 Inspect the back of the quilt and hand sew any areas with gaps.